-On March 7, 2023 the Company announced the commencement of a 3-D seismic survey being conducted by HiSeis, an Australian based leader in 3-D seismic technology, responsible for conducting similar surveys at numerous projects globally for the mining sector, including at Agnico Eagle's Fosterville Mine.
+On March 7, 2023, the Company announced the commencement of a 3-D seismic survey being conducted by HiSeis, an Australian based leader in 3-D seismic technology, responsible for conducting similar surveys at numerous projects globally for the mining sector, including at Agnico Eagle's Fosterville Mine.
+This is the first survey of its kind to be conducted on the island of Newfoundland and one of the first in North America.
+Its implementation will not only aid in the geologic understanding of the Queensway Project but of the entire central Newfoundland gold belt.

-The survey is planned to cover an area 5.8km wide and spanning 8km of strike length along the AFZ and JBPFZ, encompassing known significant mineralized zones such as Keats, Keats West, Iceberg, Golden Joint and Lotto, as well as large areas that remain undrilled.
-This technology provides high resolution penetration up to 3km below surface, with coarser resolution to 8km depth.
+The survey was planned to cover an area 5.8km wide and spanning 8km of strike length along the AFZ and JBPFZ, encompassing known significant mineralized zones such as Keats, Keats West, Iceberg, Golden Joint and Lotto, as well as large areas that remain undrilled.
+This technology provides high-resolution penetration up to 3km below surface, with coarser resolution to 8km depth.

 Drilling completed by the Company to date has primarily focused shallowly on the first 200m from surface and within a 200m window on either side of the AFZ.
-By collecting seismic data across the known zones, the

-Company will be able to effectively train a 3D dataset, with the goal of identifying similar looking, prospective zones both outside of this narrow window and at depth.
+By collecting seismic data across the known zones, the Company will be able to effectively train a 3D dataset, with the goal of identifying similar looking, prospective zones both outside of this narrow window and at depth.